sahil-sharma-19/Churn-Analysis-Prediction/README.md

 Churn tracking (churn status, category, and reason)

 This sample data enables comprehensive analysis and predictive modeling of customer churn, mirroring challenges faced in real-world subscription industries.
 It supports exploration of factors influencing churn as well as the development of machine learning solutions for customer retention.

+## Features & Highlights
+Comprehensive Churn Monitoring
+Track total customers, new joiners, churned customers, and churn rates across various demographics and account segments.
+Analyze month-over-month or tenure-based churn trends for deeper retention insights.

+Demographic & Geographic Breakdown
+Visualize churn distribution by gender, age group, marital status, and by top states.
+Identify regions and population segments with higher churn risk to prioritize targeted interventions.

+Tenure & Contract Analytics
+Analyze churn by tenure (months with company), contract type (month-to-month, one year, two year), and payment methods.
+Pinpoint customer cohorts and contractual arrangements most linked to attrition.

+Service Impact Assessment
+Map churn rates against usage of key services: internet type, phone plans, streaming, online security, backup, and device protection.
+See how specific add-ons drive retention or increase churn likelihood.

+Churn Attribution & Reasoning
+Break down total churn by category (Competitor, Attitude, Dissatisfaction, Price, Other) and explore primary reasons for customer departure.
+Use these insights to guide business strategy and improve customer satisfaction.

+Predictive Churn Model
+Machine learning models (Random Forest, etc.) classify customers at risk of churning.
+Generate actionable lists of “Customers at Risk” including churner profiles—by state, age, tenure, payment method, and predicted probability.

+Dynamic Filtering & Exploration
+Interactively filter dashboards by monthly charge range, marital status, contract type, and more.
+Drill down into granular views for detailed analysis of specific customer segments.

+Key Performance Indicators (KPIs)
+Monitor KPIs such as total customers, new joiners, total churn, churn rate, and revenue at risk directly from the main dashboard.

+Intuitive Visualizations
+Leverage pie charts, bar graphs, line plots, and interactive cards for data exploration.
+Easily toggle between summary and churn prediction for stakeholder presentations.

+Secure & Shareable
+Project structure designed for easy sharing, reproducibility, and integration in team settings.
+Ready for future deployment as a web dashboard or integration with BI tools.